tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 ## What is an ```.onion``` site?

-An ```.onion``` site is a hidden service or web site that is hosted inside of the Tor network, like DuckDuckGo Search engine inside the Tor network [[3]].
+An ```.onion``` address points to some resource on the Tor network called a hidden service.
+Hidden services are only accessible by using the Tor network.
+As an example,  visiting the DuckDuckGo Search engine onion address (https://3g2upl4pq6kufc4m.onion/) routes the request through the Tor network without the client knowing the host IP address of the server.
+The onion address is practically meaningless without it being routed through and resolved by the Tor network. the Tor network [[3]].
 Generally only accessible within the Tor network.
 Traffic between a Tor client and an ```.onion``` site should never leave the Tor network, keeping the network traffic safer than publicly hosted sites.
 Though more difficult to find, as the
 ```.onion``` address is not an easy to remember domain name, but generally opaque, non-mnemonic, 16- or 56-character alpha-semi-numerical